 You cannot deduct expenses for travel (including meals, unless you used the standard meal allowance), entertainment, gifts, or use of a car or other listed property, unless you keep records to prove the time, place, business purpose, business relationship (for entertainment and gifts), and amounts of these expenses.
 Generally, you must also have receipts for all lodging expenses (regardless of the amount) and any other expense of \$75 or more.

 Additional Information

-If you need more information about employee business expenses, you will find the following publications helpful:
+For more details about employee business expenses, see:

 Pub.
 463, Travel, Entertainment, Gift, and Car Expenses